-The debate over charcoal versus gas can get heated, and adding newer electric grills in to the mix only fuels the fire.
-The one simple thing you need to know is that choosing the best fuel type—charcoal, gas, or electric—for you is primarily a matter of taste and convenience.
+The debate over charcoal versus gas can get heated, and adding newer electric grills in to the mix only fuels the fire!
+The one simple thing you need to know is that choosing the best fuel type—charcoal, gas, or electric—is primarily a matter of taste and convenience.
 Beyond that, a few other factors can help you make the right decision.

-As a general rule, the more convenient a grill is the less smoke flavor it produces.
-An electric grill is the easiest to use but doesn't have that real fire flavor, while hardwood charcoal fires give you the best flavor but can be the hardest to deal with.
+As a general rule, the more convenient a grill is the less smokey flavor it produces.
+An electric grill is the easiest to use but doesn't have that real fire flavor, while hardwood charcoal fires give you the best flavor but can be the hardest to deal with and require the most attention.
 The question to ask yourself is, do you want a fast and easy meal, or are you looking for something more?
 Hardcore grillers and barbecue cooks treat this style of cooking much more like a hobby than just a way to cook a meal.
 Of course, charcoal really isn't that complicated and with practice can be just a reliable as using a gas grill.

 Space and Safety